patcg-individual-drafts/private-aggregation-api/README.md

 However, reports triggered via `window.fence.reportEvent()` (see [here](https://github.com/WICG/turtledove/blob/main/FLEDGE_extended_PA_reporting.md#reporting-bidding-data-associated-with-an-event-in-a-frame) for more detail), should only be batched per-event.
 This avoids excessive delay if this event is triggered substantially later.
+Reports for Protected Audience bidders may not share the same [aggregation coordinator choice](#aggregation-coordinator-choice).
+In this case, calls should be batched separately for the different coordinator choices.

 One consideration in the short term is that these calls may have different associated [debug modes or keys](#temporary-debugging-mechanism).
 In this case,